-Many snowmobilers are wondering if the new Oxygen Snowmobile Helmet is right for them.
-That’s because a helmet your head protector can make or break your ride.
+Many snowmobilers are wondering if the Oxygen Snowmobile Helmet is right for them.
+That’s because a helmet can be the most frustrating part of your snowmobile gear.
+In fact, your head protector can make or break your ride.

 New Concept Oxygen Snowmobile Helmet

 There’s plenty to like about the sleek-looking Oxygen Snowmobile Helmet.
 Not least of which is the 4-year limited warranty.
-Meanwhile, its many impressive pluses are proof of BRP’s commitment to innovation, extensive research & development, and to comprehensive consumer testing.
+Meanwhile, its many impressive pluses prove BRP’s commitment to innovation, extensive research & development.
+And to comprehensive consumer testing.

 The Oxygen is the next evolution in BRP’s mission to create the best controlled-environment snowmobile helmet for trail riders.
 In fact, its project name was USF, for “Ultimate Snowmobile Helmet”!

-In keeping with its previous Modular & BV2S helmets, and the various LinQ products, the BRP/Ski-Doo branding on the Oxygen helmet is virtually non-existent.
+In keeping with its previous Modular & BV2S helmets, and various LinQ products, there’s no BRP/Ski-Doo branding on the Oxygen helmet.
 This is so that owners of all sled makes can be comfortable wearing one without compromising their primary sled loyalty.
 If you’re in this category, I highly recommend checking out an Oxygen helmet.

 But be aware.
 The Oxygen Snowmobile Helmet is a totally new concept.
-It provides several new approaches that work in combination to overcome typical challenges snowmobilers experience on the trail.
-And that means Oxygen owners need to think outside the box, just like the folks at BRP did.
+It provides several new approaches.
+They work in combination to overcome typical challenges snowmobilers experience on the trail.
+And that means Oxygen owners need to think outside the box.
+Just like the folks at BRP did.

 The Oxygen Snowmobile Helmet is high tech compared to most other snowmobile helmets.
-And generally, as with most things new and worthwhile, this means the Oxygen may take some individual experimenting to achieve optimal results.
-But it’s pretty straight forward once you understand how it works – and many riders will like the result.
+And generally, as with most things new and worthwhile, this means the Oxygen may take some individual experimenting to achieve optimal personal results.
+But it’s pretty straight forward once you understand how it works.
+And many riders will like the result.
 Just remember that it’s definitely not your “father’s helmet”!

 Oxygen Snowmobile Helmet Overview

 This was a tough review to write.
-It’s early days yet for Oxygen and rider opinions are all over the map, depending on their personal experience so far.
+It’s early days yet for Oxygen.
+And rider opinions are all over the map, depending on their personal experience thus far.
 So I’ve included a few representative comments from my Facebook page to provide a flavour of what folks are saying.
 For more rider opinions, check out Oxygen comments on forums such as DooTalk.

-Nevertheless, my take on the Oxygen Snowmobile Helmet is that many snowmobilers will love this premium lid.
+Nevertheless, here’s my take on the Oxygen Snowmobile Helmet.
+Many snowmobilers will love this premium lid.
 This will be especially true for those who take the time to pre-inform their buying decision by reading articles like this one carefully before heading to your local Ski Doo dealer.

 Rider Comment: “No contest…best helmet I’ve ever had and I have had plenty over 45 plus years of sledding'” – Brian Gow

-Meanwhile, some riders may simply strap on an Oxygen and hit the trail without learning its ropes.
-This could result in differing reactions from owner to owner.
+However, I’m sure that some riders will simply strap on an Oxygen and hit the trail without learning its ropes.
+This could result in widely differing reactions from owner to owner.
 But if your initial experience isn’t as expected, don’t blame a perfectly good helmet for your not knowing how it works.
 This would be a shame, because the Oxygen deserves your time and attention.